boraseoksoon/code-trimmer/README.md

 Trim source code into the beauty if needed for [node](http://nodejs.org), and [autocomplete-me](http://autocomplete-me.com).

-code-trimmer will trim a given chunk of source code, started with unnecessarily added whitespaces or tabs, in a consistent way, scanning through line by line as following :
+code-trimmer will indent a given chunk of source code, started with unnecessarily added whitespaces or tabs, by trimming the tabs and white-spaces in a consistent way, scanning through line by line as following :

 [![NPM Version][npm-image]][npm-url]